Log out?

 How it Works

-Note: If “Accumulate Targets” (found in the root configuration of the routing module), is checked, it will send to all Transports in its list.
+Note: If “Accumulate Targets” (found in the root configuration of the routing module), is checked, it will send it to all Transports in its list.
 If it is unchecked, only the first Transport it identifies will be utilized.

 Next, follow the tutorial and walk through it step-by-step.
-You may check your work against the provided Route (Sample Data).

 Listener Configuration